core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Then, PEER_2 starts a new KUDOS execution, this time acting as initiator, by sending the first KUDOS message as a CoAP request.
 This is protected with a temporary Security Context CTX_1, which is newly derived from CTX_NEW established during the latest successfully completed KUDOS execution, as well as from the new values X1 and N1 exchanged in the present KUDOS execution.

-Upon receving the first KUDOS message, PEER_1, this time acting as responder, proceeds as follows.
+Upon receiving the first KUDOS message, PEER_1, this time acting as responder, proceeds as follows.

 1. PEER_1 attempts to verify the first KUDOS message by using a temporary Security Context CTX_1', which is derived from the retained Security Context CTX_OLD and from the value X1 and N1 exchanged in the present KUDOS execution.